-Table 62.
-Parallel Synchronization and Communication Instructions: red red Reduction operations on global and shared memory.
-Syntax red.space.operation.type a, b; .space = { .global, .shared }; .operation = { .and, .or, .xor, // .b32 only .add, // .u32, .s32, .f32, .u64 .inc, .dec, // .u32 only .min, .max }; // .u32, .s32, .f32 .type = { .b32, .b64, .u32, .u64, .s32, .f32 }; Description Performs a reduction operation with operand b and the value in location a , and stores the result of the specified operation at location a , overwriting the original value.
+Table 81.Parallel Synchronization and CommunicationInstructions: red red Reduction operations on global and shared memory.
+Syntax red.space.operation.type a, b; .space = { .global, .shared }; .operation = { .andorxor. // .b32 only .operation = { .and, .or, .xor, // .b32 only .add, // .u32, .s32, .f32, .u64 .inc, .dec, // .u32 only .min, .max }; // .u32, .s32, .f32 .inc, .dec, // .u32 only $.type = \{ .b32, .b64, \}$ .u32, .u64, .s32, .f32 }; Description Performs a reduction operation with operand b and the value in location a , and stores the result of the specified operation at location a , overwriting the original value.
 The a operand specifies a location in the specified state space.
-The addressable operand a is one of: [avar] the name of an addressable variable avar, [areg] a de-referenced register areg containing a byte address, [areg+immOff] a de-referenced sum of register areg containing a byte address plus a constant integer byte offset, or [immAddr] an immediate absolute byte address. [an initiation about to byto address.
+Reduction operations on shared memory locations do not guarantee atomicity with respect to normal store instructions to the same address.
+It is the programmer's responsibility to guarantee correctness of programs that use shared memory reduction instructions, e.g. by inserting barriers between normal stores and reduction operations to a common address, or by using atom.exch to store to locations accessed by other reduction operations.
+The addressable operand a is one of: [avar] the name of an addressable variable avar, [areg] a de-referenced register areg containing a byte address, [areg+immOff] a de-referenced sum of register areg containing a byte address plus a constant integer byte offset, or [immAddr] an immediate absolute byte address.
 The address must be naturally aligned to a multiple of the access size.
 If an address is not properly aligned, the resulting behavior is undefined; i.e., the access may proceed by silently masking off low-order address bits to achieve proper rounding, or the instruction may fault.
 The address size may be either 32-bit or 64-bit.
 Addresses are zero-extended to the specified width as needed, and truncated if the register width exceeds the state space address width for the target architecture.
 The instruction must carry a .space suffix.
 A register containing an address may be declared as a bit-size type or integer type.
 The bit-size operations are and , or , and xor .
-The integer operations are add, inc, dec, min, max.
+The integer operations are add , inc , dec , min , max .
 The inc and dec operations return a result in the range [0b].
 The floating-point operations are add , min , and max .
 The floating-point add , min , and max operations are 32-bit operations.
 Semantics a = operation(a, b); where inc(r, s) = (r >= s) ?
 0 : r+1; dec(r, s) = (r > s) ? s : r-1; Notes Operand a must reside in either the global or shared state space.
-Target ISA Notes red.global requires sm_11 or later; red.shared requires sm_12 or later.
+PTX ISA Notes Introduced in PTX ISA version 1.2.
+Target ISA Notes red.global requires sm_11 or later. red.shared requires sm_12 or later.
 64-bit red.global.add requires sm_12 or later.
 Note that 64-bit reductions are only supported on global addresses.

 Release Notes Floating-point reductions are unimplemented.
 Examples red.global.add.s32 [a],1; red.shared.max.f32 [x+4],0; @p red.global.and.b32 [p],my_val;